Getting a TRV

 If you will study at UBC for less than six months and require a TRV, apply for it well in advance by reviewing the steps outlined on the IRCC’s website.

 If you will study at UBC for more than six months, your TRV will be issued with your study permit (if approved), visit our tutorial on how to apply for an initial study permit.

-You or your family members may be in Canada as visitors (without study or work permits).
-Visitors currently in Canada can only apply for a new TRV through the Canadian visa office responsible for your home region.
+If you change to visitor status or your dependent family members are in Canada as visitors, you are not able to apply for a TRV in Canada.
+Visitors in Canada can only apply for a TRV through the Canadian visa office responsible for their country of citizenship.